 Denver Museum of Miniatures, Dolls & Toys: Housed in the historic Pearce McAlister Cottage, the Denver Museum of Miniatures, Dolls and Toys offers visitors a unique perspective on history, art, culture and childhood.
 Permanent and temporary exhibits at the Museum include Japanese dolls; fully furnished miniature houses; miniature trains, planes and cars; giant teddy bears; a miniature circus; antique dolls; Southwest homes; artisan miniatures and much more.
 The pass allows 2 visitors to enter at no cost.
 The pass is valid for regular admission only and cannot be used for teas, workshops or special events.

 Denver Museum of Nature & Science: Come explore world-class wildlife displays that take you to Earth's most exotic places, huge dinosaurs that transport you back in time, interactive space exhibits that let your mind wonder, and personalized health science fun that puts your body to the test.
-Reserve the pass for the day you want it; pick it up between Thursday and Monday; return it on Tuesday.
-Passes must be checked out and returned at the same library location.
-A $5 a day (up to $25) late fee applies to passes returned after Tuesday.
 This pass includes free admission for 7 visitors age 3 and up (kids under 3 are always free), as well as discounts to IMAX, special ticketed events, the café, and the gift shop.
+(Note: Denver Museum of Nature & Science passes transitioned from physical passes to printable passes on January 4, 2017.)

 Dinosaur Ridge: Dinosaur Ridge is one of the world's most famous dinosaur fossil localities.
 The Friends of Dinosaur Ridge offers a family-friendly Visitor Center and trail for groups of all ages.
 The exhibit hall Trek Through Time is designed as a walk through different environments at different prehistoric dates and five murals were included as a major part of the interpretation of Colorado's ancient environments.
 The Dinosaur Ridge Trail has hundreds of dinosaur tracks, a quarry of dinosaur bones, and interesting geologic features.
 The pass allows 4 people admission to the Trek Through Time Exhibit Hall and a 40-minute guided tour of Dinosaur Ridge on the regularly scheduled hourly shuttle bus (half hourly in the summer).
 The tours are on a first come, first served basis.